 THE DO’S AND DON’TS OF A HEALTHY BREAKUP

 - DON’T suppress your feelings.
 Telling yourself that you’re “over it” right away without taking any time to mourn the loss of the relationship or to process what happened will definitely come back to bite you in the butt later on … probably the next time you meet someone you really like.

 - DON’T contact him.
 This means no calls, emails, IMs, text messages, smoke signals, or carrier pigeons.
-In your emotional state, you’re likely to say things that you’ll regret later or try to get back together based solely on on the fact that you’re lonely (not because the breakup was a mistake).
-For now, do yourself a favor and take a time-out from communicating.
+In your emotional state, you’re likely to say things that you’ll regret later or try to get back together based solely on the fact that you’re lonely (not because the breakup was a mistake).
+For now, do yourself a favour and take a time-out from communicating.
 You’ll be amazed at what happens when you use that time and energy to focus on doing what it takes to get over him.
 DON’T engage in the breakup hook-up.
 Do you REALLY think you’re going to get closure from sleeping with him one more time?!?
 More likely it will leave you feeling used, confused, guilty, and depressed.

 - DON’T force yourself to go out on dates before you feel ready.
 It’s only going to distract you from the very necessary task of working through your feelings from the breakup and will likely lead to a rebound relationship.

 - DON’T consider this breakup a reflection on your ability to have a healthy partnership.
 Remember, it was the RELATIONSHIP that was broken, NOT YOU.
-Keep your self- esteem in tact, and believe that soon you will find someone even better for you.
+Keep your self- esteem intact, and believe that soon you will find someone even better for you.